sonatype-nexus-community/nexus-repository-installer/README.md

       rpm -ivvh nexus-repository-manager-3.15.2_01-1.el7.noarch.rpm

   This will provide tons of information about what the installer is doing.

-## Archive

-The `archive` branch contains some prebuilt installer binaries.
-These are tracked using [git lfs](https://git-lfs.github.com) to ensure a clone of the project does not get crazy huge.
-Follow the steps below to add a new version to the archive
-branch:
+* CI local debug - you can run a local ci build using the following:

+      circleci config process .circleci/config.yml > .circleci/local-config.yml  \
+          &&  circleci local execute --config .circleci/local-config.yml --job build

+## Build Installers via CI

-  1. Update the `Makefile` default VERSION value to the new version to be archived. e.g.
+  1. Update the version number in `version-to-build.txt` to the new version to be built. e.g.

-         VERSION ?= 3.16.2-01
+         3.16.2-01

      to:

-         VERSION ?= 3.17.0-01
+         3.17.0-01

-     Commit the updated `Makefile` to `master`.
+     Commit and push the updated `version-to-build.txt` file to `master`.

-  2. Build the new installers via:

-         make docker-all

-  3. Checkout and pull the `archive` branch, copy the new installers to the `archive` folder.

-     `git add` the new installers in the `archive` folder.

-     Lock new installer archive files.

-     (Optional) Sanity check that the new installers are showing in the lfs files list.

-     Commit the changes and push.
-The push will take a long time.

-         git checkout archive
-         git pull

-         cp build/nexus-repository-manager-3.17.0_01-1.el7.noarch.rpm archive/
-         cp build/nexus-repository-manager_3.17.001-2_all.deb archive/

-         git add archive/nexus-repository-manager-3.17.0_01-1.el7.noarch.rpm
-         git add archive/nexus-repository-manager_3.17.001-2_all.deb

-         git lfs lock archive/nexus-repository-manager-3.17.0_01-1.el7.noarch.rpm
-         git lfs lock archive/nexus-repository-manager_3.17.001-2_all.deb

-         git lfs ls-files

-         git commit -m 'archive version 3.17.0_01'
-         git push

-  4. Checkout the `master` branch.
+  2. After a new build has completed, click the `deploy_staging` or `deploy` workflow.